 - Racial group of person stopped

-The total number of traffic stops recorded each year with complete data varied from a high of 5,943 in 2019 to a low of 1,735 in 2020.
+The total number of vehicle stops recorded each year with complete data varied from a high of 5,943 in 2019 to a low of 1,735 in 2020.

-According to LASD West Hollywood Station data, once vehicles were stopped:
+According to Los Angeles County Sheriff’s Department West Hollywood Station data, once vehicles were stopped:

 - Deputies recorded searching Black drivers 5 times as often as White drivers per 1000 stops.